FreedomBen/breakout71/Readme.md

 # Premium: allow looping

 Allow players to loop the game :
-- [x] keep your score
+- keep your score
-- [x] keep 1 perk
+- keep 1 perk, level it up beyond the max
+- ban all other perks
+- unlock all upgrades in loop 1+

+Hard to scale :
-- [x] add one hasard
+-

-- [x] add one HP to all bricks - as a debuff
-- [ ] advertise looping in normal game over screen
+# Todo
+- Make fullscreen an option and turn it back on when playing
 - real time stats as the option says.
-- [x] Noise of coins against side is annoying.
-- Change look of loop, to avoid picking randomly at loop end.
-- [x] make red coins scarier,
-- [x] add blue coins that only freeze puck.
-- Make fullscreen an option and turn it back on when playing
-- [x] +1 combo de base par rerolls
-- +1 combo de base par vie restantes (pas attrapable)

-# Todo
+- weee sound when ball lost to side or sky

 - [jaceys] Counters for coins lost, misses, and boundary bounces, as well as a timer.

 - people assume unbounded  allows for wrap around